jmezach/personal-blog/content/post/building-a-pull-request-bot-part2.md

 categories: [ "Azure" ]
 ---

 This is the second post in my series on building a pull request bot using Azure Functions.
 If you haven't read my [first post]({{< relref "building-a-pull-request-bot-part1" >}}) I strongly recommend doing so before diving into this post.
+Remember that this series is a part of the [Applied Cloud Stories](http://aka.ms/applied-cloud-stories) initiative.

 - [Part 1: Introduction]({{< relref "building-a-pull-request-bot-part1" >}})
 - [Part 2: How it works]({{< relref "building-a-pull-request-bot-part2" >}})